skeezerbean/SPP-LegionV2-Management/README.md

 You can change some character information, and remove orphaned characters, on the **Orphaned Characters** tab.

 **1** - Gathers the list of characters in the database, or select to remove all.
 Example shows removing all and as it shows progress.
-Spam the **Show Characters** button to get it to refresh and stop removing
+You'll have to close the app to get it to stop removing, or wait until the task is finished if you clicked to remove all orphaned characters

 **2** - Select a character, and it will populate settings on the right.
 This will let you change the account to associate with a legit account if needed